BoMeneerNL/AAMP-Chats/README.md

 ## Programming Languages and How to Start Them

 To start the project, you usually need to run both a **front-end** and **back-end**, unless the framework supports both (like **Next.js**).
+You also will need to run the dockerfile present in the root directory to run the mongodb database and the websocket for direct updates for chats etc.

 The table below lists each version of the project, its role (front-end, back-end, or both), and the command to start it in development mode.
 This helps you know what parts are needed to get each version running.

 | Programming Language     | Framework (if applies) | Type  | Command to Run in Dev Mode           |